Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you find the correct kind.
-Most adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and F. Make sure to get the necessary type.
+The majority of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 Luggage scale to avoid fees